Check Kiting: What It Is and How to Avoid Potential Scams

 Retail-Based Check Kiting

-Another dubious method involves requesting cash back on a bad check at the register.
+Another method involves requesting cash back on a bad check at the register.
 A second check may be used to cover the first check to stay ahead of the bank float period.
 This can facilitate a series of illegal retail acts.
 If a retailer becomes aware of this scam, they can try to issue a stop payment on the check.
 This might help prevent illegal activity, but it’s no guarantee.

 Kiting With Securities

 Kiting is also a problem in the investing world.
-Firms illegally use the Securities and Exchange Commission’s (SEC) settlement window to keep a short position in the market without actually purchasing the securities.
+Some firms may illegally use the Securities and Exchange Commission’s (SEC) settlement window to keep a short position in the market without actually purchasing the securities.
 (Selling short means an investor anticipates that a stock’s price will drop and they can buy low and make a profit.)
 The SEC’s three-day settlement period requires timely delivery of transactions and securities.
 If an individual exploits settlement delays in order to transfer unavailable funds, they are engaging in kiting.
 A trading company that does not receive securities within the three-day period is required to buy shares in the market.

 Corporate Check Kiting

 Corporate check kiting typically happens when a company doesn’t have the usual limits on deposits.
 Large sums can be put in an account.
-Deceitful managers or owners of a firm might take advantage of this; they might deposit bad checks and then immediately spend the cash, before it’s clear that the check won’t clear.
+Deceitful managers or owners of a firm might take advantage of this; they might deposit bad checks and then immediately spend the cash, before it’s apparent that the check won’t clear.

 Consequences of Check Kiting